The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \mathbf{j}_\eta &= \frac{\partial r}{\partial\zeta}\mathbf{e}_r, & {} & \mathbf{j}_\phi &= r\mathbf{e}_\phi + \frac{\partial r}{\partial\phi}\mathbf{e}_r, & {} & \mathbf{j}_\lambda &= r\cos\left(\phi\right)\mathbf{e}_\lambda + \frac{\partial r}{\partial\lambda}\mathbf{e}_r. \end{align} \]

-This follows for the six relevant scalar products of the basic elements
+From this one obtains for the six relevant scalar products of the basis elements

 \[ \begin{align} \mathbf{j}_\eta\cdot\mathbf{j}_\eta = \left(\frac{\partial r}{\partial\zeta}\right)^2, & {} & \mathbf{j}_\eta\cdot\mathbf{j}_\phi = \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\phi}, & {} & \mathbf{j}_\eta\cdot\mathbf{j}_\lambda = \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\lambda},\\ \mathbf{j}_\phi\cdot\mathbf{j}_\phi = r^2 + \left(\frac{\partial r}{\partial\phi}\right)^2, & {} & \mathbf{j}_\phi\cdot\mathbf{j}_\lambda = \frac{\partial r}{\partial\phi}\frac{\partial r}{\partial\lambda}, & {} & \mathbf{j}_\lambda\cdot\mathbf{j}_\lambda = r^2\cos^2\left(\phi\right) + \left(\frac{\partial r}{\partial\lambda}\right)^2. \end{align} \]

-For the determinant of the metric tensor follows by expansion after the first line
+For the determinant of the metric tensor, expansion along the first row yields

 \[ \begin{align} g &= \left|\begin{array}{ccc} \left(\frac{\partial r}{\partial\zeta}\right)^2 & \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\phi} & \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\lambda}\\ \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\phi} & r^2 + \left(\frac{\partial r}{\partial\phi}\right)^2 & \frac{\partial r}{\partial\phi}\frac{\partial r}{\partial\lambda}\\ \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\lambda} & \frac{\partial r}{\partial\phi}\frac{\partial r}{\partial\lambda} & r^2\cos^2\left(\phi\right) + \left(\frac{\partial r}{\partial\lambda}\right)^2\\ \end{array}\right|\nonumber\\ &= \left(\frac{\partial r}{\partial\zeta}\right)^2\left[r^4\cos^2\left(\phi\right) + \textcolor{blue}{r^2\left(\frac{\partial r}{\partial\lambda}\right)^2} + \textcolor{red}{\left(\frac{\partial r}{\partial\phi}\right)^2r^2\cos^2\left(\phi\right)} + \textcolor{green}{\left(\frac{\partial r}{\partial\phi}\right)^2\left(\frac{\partial r}{\partial\lambda}\right)^2 - \left(\frac{\partial r}{\partial\phi}\right)^2\left(\frac{\partial r}{\partial\lambda}\right)^2}\right]\nonumber\\ & - \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\phi}\left[\textcolor{red}{\frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\phi}r^2\cos^2\left(\phi\right)} + \textcolor{magenta}{\frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\phi}\left(\frac{\partial r}{\partial\lambda}\right)^2 - \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\lambda}\frac{\partial r}{\partial\phi}\frac{\partial r}{\partial\lambda}}\right]\nonumber\\ & + \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\lambda}\left[\textcolor{cyan}{\frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\phi}\frac{\partial r}{\partial\phi}\frac{\partial r}{\partial\lambda}} \textcolor{blue}{- \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\lambda}r^2} \textcolor{cyan}{- \frac{\partial r}{\partial\zeta}\frac{\partial r}{\partial\lambda}\left(\frac{\partial r}{\partial\phi}\right)^2}\right]\nonumber\\ &= \left(\frac{\partial r}{\partial\zeta}\right)^2r^4\cos^2\left(\phi\right). \end{align} \]